realm/realm-js/contrib/debug-rn-examples.md

 ### Building failed
 If React Native was upgraded, it's possible building will.
 This is a great opportunity for you to help the team out and create an update to this document!
-Do a search in the `android` or `ios` directory for any refernces to `node_modules` and make sure they are relative paths to the root `node_modules` directory.
+Do a search in the `android` or `ios` directory for any references to `node_modules` and make sure they are relative paths to the root `node_modules` directory.

 ### Bundler can't find React Native or other source files
 If React Native or any of its dependencies were updated in our mono-repo, then this needs to happen in the rest of the packages in order for this version to land in the root `node_modules`, which is what our patch expects.
-Make sure the examples React Native version is the same as the rest of the mono-repo, otherwise React Native will be placed in the local examples `node_modules`.
+Make sure the examples' React Native version is the same as the rest of the mono-repo, otherwise React Native will be placed in the local examples' `node_modules`.